 Figure 22.
-Number of accident child deaths involving asphyxia in Nevada in 2017 and 2018 by Hispanic or Latino ethnicity of decedent.
+Number of accident child deaths involving asphyxia in Nevada in 2017 and 2018 by Hispanic

 Of the 29 accident child deaths involving asphyxia that occurred in Nevada in 2018, 27 were caused by an unsafe sleeping environment.
 Some of the circumstances of these deaths, including the objects found in the sleeping area and how the child was placed to sleep, are identified in Table 20.